This article explains how the BNI attendance policy works and why it is important!

 I get these types of calls on a regular basis.
 People who are upset and want to push back on the attendance policy.
 In fact some members have gone off and started their own versions of “BNI LITE” and the first thing they change is the BNI attendance policy.

 How many of you have ever belonged to a group that had no policy at all around attendance?
 I have and I would see that we have 100 members but every time I showed up there were only 30 or us and never the same 30!
 How can you get anything done, build any relationships, or get any business done?

 What if your business had no attendance policy?
 Your employees only showed up when they felt like it, or they sent a substitute to work to represent them?
 How would that work?
 While a sub is better than no one at all, they cannot do what the trained employee does.
 They would not be as productive.
 In fact you probably would not get any work done.

-BNI members are in the room together to grow their businesses, they accepted you into their group because they wanted you to be part their word-of-mouth marketing team.
+BNI members are in the room together to grow their businesses.
+They accepted you into their business group because they wanted you to be part their word-of-mouth marketing team.
 We put the need to be there weekly on the application so that you would know in advance what you are getting into.

 I am sorry that Tom lost his position and even sorrier that he chose not to reapply and give it a second shot.
 Everyone makes mistakes and sometimes we learn from our mistakes and become all the better for it.